-Sure, at its core punk-rock is about freedom, maybe even anarchy – whatever that means to each one of us these days.
+Sure, at its core punk rock is about freedom, maybe even anarchy – whatever that means to each one of us these days.
 But inside all its niches, punks seem to behave as badly as – if not worse – than any other gathering of people with similar interests.

 For crusties, other people seem to be wearing too many brands and consuming too much; for most straight-edgers, no one seems to be sober enough; and for old punks, new kids have it way too easy – while for newcomers, older guys seem too worn-out.

-Then there’s the ever-present “sell-outs” and “quitters” topics – which might all be one and the same and everybody, at one time or another, pretty much fits in such ambiguous definition.
+Then there are the ever-present “sell-outs” and “quitters” topics – which might all be one and the same and everybody, at one time or another, pretty much fits in such ambiguous definitions.
 Apparently, most bands that either get big or sign to a big label are sellouts, even if they keep doing whatever they have been doing all the time.
 It makes little difference that maybe it was the world that, at a specific moment, started taking notice of a certain band, author or person and that they are seizing the opportunity to speak out to people for whom their ideas might actually represent change, instead of preaching to the converted once again, out of sheer laziness, comfort or both.
 Converted people that are so settled in their old ways for years, if not decades, and somewhat represent where punk is at, right now.

-In its essence, punk-rock should question everything, even itself, because living without questioning one-self will never lead to any kind of revolution.
+In its essence, punk rock should question everything, even itself, because living without questioning oneself will never lead to any kind of revolution.
 And wasn’t this supposed to be about some kind of revolution?
-And well, punk was originally, in its different forms, about questioning – if not everything, at least the sameness of everyday life.
+And, well, punk was originally, in its different forms, about questioning – if not everything, at least the sameness of everyday life.
 And believe it or not, punk is not the propriety of anyone, least of all punks, since a lot of its ideas were inherited and its legacy will spawn different things from a similar set of principles.
 Sometimes that’s a good thing.

 An act of questioning that encompasses basic ideas like anarchism, veganism or even punk itself might lead us to take risks.
 We might just realize that none of that makes sense in present-day life and turn our individual backs on a whole past.
 That can happen, which is great, since it’s better to be surrounded by people who are sure of what they’re doing and have faith in it than by those who are just along for the ride.

 No matter the path, either one seems to be way better than just settling for punk just because it’s there the same way we would settle for a job.
-Punk-rock should be a living entity, not just another boys club where you have to assume a part in order to fit in.
+Punk rock should be a living entity, not just another boys club where you have to assume a part in order to fit in.

-Now, more than 40 years after its birth, even though there’s a lot of wonderful and different bands from all over the world, it’s not certain that there’s still a scene, and maybe it’s because we are all trying to stay safe and play by whatever rules we established when we were trying to escape the set of rules that the outside world was trying to enforce us.
+Now, more than 40 years after its birth, even though there are a lot of wonderful and different bands from all over the world, it’s not certain that there’s still a scene, and maybe it’s because we are all trying to stay safe and play by whatever rules we established when we were trying to escape the set of rules that the outside world was trying to enforce on us.